 think of.

-You are responsible for protecting your homework
+You are responsible for submitting only your own work and for protecting

-directories so that others cannot view them or copy them.
+your works so that others cannot view them or copy them.

 Failure to do so constitutes a violation